 News I have created a new discussion forum on Google Groups as a place to discuss this code.
 Supported devices RTL2832U-based USB DVB-T adapters (non-exhaustive list, see here for how to install device driver on Windows).
 The following are the names of some common devices, but others not listed here will work if their USB ID is the same: OsmoSDR.
 OsmoSDR is a 100% Free Software based small form-factor inexpensive SDR (Software Defined Radio) project.

 If you are familiar with existing SDR receivers, then OsmoSDR can be thought of something in between a FunCube Dongle (only 96kHz bandwidth) and a USRP (much more expensive).
 For a very cheap SDR (with limited dynamic range), you can use the DVB-T USB stick using the RTL2832U chip, as documented in rtl-sdr.
 It consists of a USB-attached Hardware, associated Firmware as well as GrOsmoSDR gnuradio integration on the PC.
-The first generation hardware (1.2 MS/s) is available to interested developers from We are currently doing a re-design for the second-generation hardware, featuring higher sample rate and other goodies.
+The first generation hardware (1.2 MS/s) was available to interested developers from We are currently doing a re-design for the second-generation hardware, featuring higher sample rate and other goodies.
 Christian has posted a detailed status update to the osmocom-sdr mailing list, describing his progress with enhancing the sample rate from 500 kS/s to 4 MS/s (at 14 bits ADC).
 Spring news in the GNSS and SDR domain.
 I have been following in the last few days interesting developments in the GNSS and SDR domain.
 1. NV08C-CSM and dual constellation RAW measurements It's recent news that NVS has lifted the constraints on the firmware with RAW data for GPS and Glonass on L1.

 In my opinion this is one of those rare times that the rules of the game are changed by one of its players.
 Essentially the NV08C-CSM provides real-time kinematic capability at 10Hz, with a price point as low as 35EUR/piece in small quantities.
 For once, the group of innovators is European.
 I had to buy one!
 The Realtek RTL2832U demodulator uses a 28.8MHz crystal by default.. which has too poor accuracy for a GPS receiver.. but a SDR acquisition algorithm can easily handle 100+kHz of apparent Doppler shift in the frequency search :) So for a nominal sky plot as the one below: And a signal looking like as follows: I could acquire the following birds: 3.

 News in brief Version 1.5.1 is available for download.
 Interfaces Although USRP is mentioned everywhere, you should read this as USRP+FCD+RTL2832 (since all those devices are supported through the same interface).
 Help Videos External resources.
 Rtl-sdr – OsmoSDR.
 DVB-T dongles based on the Realtek RTL2832U can be used as a cheap SDR, since the chip allows transferring the raw I/Q samples to the host, which is officially used for DAB/DAB+/FM demodulation.
 The possibility of this has been discovered by Eric Fry (History and Discovery of RTLSDR).